lubbockyouthoutreach/lubbock-youth-outreach/README.md

 # Lubbock Youth Outreach Website

-- Webiste Functionality
-    - Application/contact form
-    - Donations?
-- Implementation
-    - Static only website
-        - GitHub web hosting
-    - No need to support IE 9
 - Design
+    - Pages
         - Home
         - About
         - Contact
+            - Static for now
         - Groups/Members
+    - Content
+        - Donate
+            - Would have to be a link to some external site (i.e. Patreon)
+    - Theme
+        - Colors?
+    - Functionality
         - Language Translations
             - Automatic?
+- Implementation
+    - Static only website
+        - GitHub web hosting
+    - No need to support IE 9
 - User personas
     - Parents
     - Teachers/orphanage organizers